-- The Treasurer shall have general responsibility for the finances of the Association and shall chair a Finance Committee to be appointed pursuant to ARTICLE SEVEN (B) of the Constitution. - ii.
-The Treasurer shall collect and record all funds received by the Association and shall record and pay all accounts.
-Payment of accounts in excess of \$500.00 shall require the prior approval of the Executive Committee.
-The Treasurer shall have joint signing authority together with another Officer designated by the Executive Committee in relation to all disbursements. - iii.
-The Treasurer shall be responsible for applying for all grants and for distributing, monitoring and accounting for any funds received. - iv.
-The Treasurer shall keep under review the financial position of the Association and shall make recommendations to the Executive Committee for the maximizing of revenues and the minimizing of expenditures.
-The Treasurer shall present a budget for the approval of the Executive Committee at its first meeting following the Annual General Meeting.

-v.
-The Treasurer shall present at the Annual General Meeting a financial statement which is in accordance with generally accepted accounting principles.

-(E) Executive Director

 - i.
+The Treasurer shall chair a Finance Committee to be appointed pursuant to ARTICLE SEVEN (B) of the Constitution. - ii.
+The Treasurer shall be a signing officer of the OWHA - iii.
+The Treasurer shall keep under review the financial position of the Association and shall make recommendations to the Executive Committee for maximizing revenues and the minimizing of expenditures. - iv.
+The Treasurer shall present the budget for the approval of the Executive Committee. - The Treasurer shall present at the Annual General Meeting the financial statement which is in accordance with generally accepted accounting principles.

+(E) President

-The Executive Director shall be appointed by the Executive Committee of this Association and be answerable to the Executive Committee. - ii.
-The salary of the Executive Director shall be negotiated with a sub-committee of the Officers of this Association. - iii.
-The Executive Director shall not have a vote at any meetings of this Association. - iv.
-The Executive Director shall represent the OWHA on all matters including hockey, government, public relations and other association related activities.
-The Executive Director shall attend all meetings as designated by the President. - v.
-The Executive Director shall be the official representative of the OWHA to the Annual General Meeting of Hockey Canada.
+- i.
+The President shall be appointed by the Executive Committee of this Association and be answerable to the Executive Committee. - The salary of the President shall be negotiated with a sub-committee of the Officers of this Association.

+- iii.
+The President shall not have a vote at any meetings of this Association. - iv.
+The President shall represent the OWHA on all matters including hockey, government, public relations and other association related activities.
+The President shall attend all meetings as designated by the Chairperson. - v.
+The President shall be the official representative of the OWHA to the Annual General Meeting of Hockey Canada.